Career Timeline of Letitia James: Major Achievements and Milestones

 How Letitia James built a successful career.
 Explore key moments that defined the journey.

-Letitia Ann James is an American lawyer and politician currently serving as the Attorney General of New York since 2019.
-As a member of the Democratic Party, she made history as the first African American woman to be elected to this position.
-She succeeded Barbara Underwood after winning the 2018 election.
-Her career is notable for breaking barriers and achieving significant milestones in New York's political landscape.
+Letitia Ann James is an American lawyer and politician currently serving as the 67th Attorney General of New York since 2019.
+As a member of the Democratic Party, she achieved a historic milestone by becoming the first African American woman elected to this position, succeeding Barbara Underwood.
+Prior to this role, she held other political positions in New York.
+Her work as Attorney General often involves high-profile legal battles and investigations, solidifying her presence in American politics.

 In 1989, Letitia James was admitted to practice law in New York State.